 Automating time-consuming workflow processes is the first fundamental step to improving productivity.
 From purchase orders to invoices, the least amount of time employees spend on paperwork, the more they can get back to work.

 The following tools let you do exactly that by tackling all the manual, mundane tasks that take away from more important work.

-frevvo is automated workflow software that comes with pre-made templates for commonly used forms, including:
+frevvo is simple workflow automation software that comes with pre-made templates for commonly used forms, including:

 - Purchase orders

 - K-12 consent forms

 Having a low code workflow automation tool like this allows anyone to quickly access a form, customize fields, and process them faster by setting up conditions like “send automatically to CFO.”

 It gets rid of time lost pinging people in different departments for access to a form.
 This often happens via email and results in email flooding and important emails getting buried.
 Instead of filling out forms by printing, signing by hand, and scanning it back online, or through a cumbersome PDF annotator, frevvo makes it easy to fill out from anywhere on any device.

 A highly flexible tool that works with almost all major software apps, Zapier basically connects the apps you use with one another so you can avoid the hassle of switching back and forth, copy/pasting or other time-consuming tasks.

 This works by creating “zaps,” which describe a set of automatic actions you can set up.
 For example, if you want Slack to notify you every time you get a new email on Gmail, you can set up a “zap” for this behavior.
 Another example is if you want to automatically copy a message on your Slack channel to your Google Sheet.